eclipse-theia/theia/doc/Plugin-API.md

 ![Communication between Theia and Plugin API for Headless Plugins](./images/headless-plugin-diagram.svg)

-As the lifecycle of a plugin starts inside its process on the `Ext` side, anything that the plugin needs from Theia (e.g. state, command execution, access to services) has to be invoked over RCP via an implementation on the `Main` side.
+As the lifecycle of a plugin starts inside its process on the `Ext` side, anything that the plugin needs from Theia (e.g. state, command execution, access to services) has to be invoked over RPC via an implementation on the `Main` side.
 In the inverse direction, the same is true for code that runs on the `Main` side and that needs something from the plugin side (e.g. changing plugin state after a user input).
-It needs to be invoked over RCP via an implementation on the `Ext` side.
+It needs to be invoked over RPC via an implementation on the `Ext` side.
 Therefore, `Main` and `Ext` interfaces usually come in pairs (e.g. [LanguagesExt](https://github.com/eclipse-theia/theia/blob/541b300adc029ab1dd729da1ca49179ace1447b2/packages/plugin-ext/src/common/plugin-api-rpc.ts#L1401) and [LanguagesMain](https://github.com/eclipse-theia/theia/blob/541b300adc029ab1dd729da1ca49179ace1447b2/packages/plugin-ext/src/common/plugin-api-rpc.ts#L1474)).

 To communicate with each other, the implementation of each side of the API - `Main` and `Ext` - has an RPC proxy of its corresponding counterpart.